abChaw/abchaw/README.md

 ### Welcome to my Profile!
 I am Ekta.
 - I'm a graduate student at the University of Michigan and a passionate Backend Developer.
 - I have previously worked as a Senior Software Engineer, where I contributed to critical business operations, built robust microservices architectures, and drove improvements in API solutions.
-- One of the things I enjoy most is debugging — I genuinely love digging into logs, identifying issues, and resolving tough bugs.
+- I genuinely love digging into logs, identifying issues, and resolving tough bugs.
 - 🌱  Learning React to complement my backend expertise.

 <hr/>